-Welcome to Jane's Little Devils ARC Team, I'm super excited to have you here!
+Welcome to Jane's ARC Angels, I'm super excited to have you here!

 When I have an ARC ready to go, I'll email you.
 In the email will be a link to download a copy from a service I use called Bookfunnel - this allows you to download the book in whatever format suits your device.
 Then the fun begins - you read my work *gasp* and then leave a review.
 All very straightforward, yes?
 Indeed, but I've found I need to instill some rules and some of this will get to sound repetitive (sorry not sorry).

 How to find the link after you've reviewed: